The rules of the air

 Minimum flight heights :

-Under visual flight rules, the minimum flying height for manned aircraft is 150m (500ft), which can be reduced to 50m (150ft) for forced landing training flights.
+Under visual flight rules, the minimum flight altitudes for manned aircraft are 150 m (500 ft), which may be reduced to 50 m (150 ft) during training flights for forced landings.

 The Very Low Altitude Defense Network (VLADN) :

-The RTBA is a set of interconnected restricted areas designed for training flights at very low altitude and very high speed.
+The RTBA is a network of interconnected restricted areas designated for training flights at very low altitudes and very high speeds.

 RTBA zones can be activated in all weather conditions, and must be bypassed during activation periods.